berenger-eu/tbfmm/README.md

 ## Kernel

 In TBFMM, the kernels must have a specific interface with different methods where the type of the parameters is strict.
-However, we recommanded to use template to facilitate the implementation of a kernel.
+However, we recommended to use template to facilitate the implementation of a kernel.
 More precisely, the data types given to the tree (`TbfTree`) could be used directly in the prototype of the kernel, but we advise to use template instead and to create generic kernels.
 For instance, if one set the multipole part of the cell as being of type `X`, it is clear that `X` will be passed to the P2M/M2M/M2L when the FMM algorithm will be executed.
 But it is better to use a template to accept `X` as parameter, such that future modifications will not impact the methods' prototypes.

 A kernel should have the following methods:
 - a copy constructor.